AmirFARES/Tunisia_Energy_Fraud_Detection_STEG/README.md

 ## Introduction 🌟

-Tackle electricity and gas fraud in Tunisia 🇹🇳 using data-driven insights.
-Achieved top 25% in the leaderboard with an XGBoost model boasting an AUC of 0.86.
+Combatting electricity and gas fraud in Tunisia 🇹🇳 for the Tunisian Company of Electricity and Gas (STEG).
+With losses reaching 200 million Tunisian Dinars, I achieved a top 25% position in the leaderboard using an XGBoost model with an AUC of 0.86.
+By analyzing client billing history, the solution aims to detect and curb fraudulent activities, safeguarding STEG's revenues and minimizing losses.

 ## Key Objectives 🎯